From the Estate Planning, Probate & Trusts Practice.

 Who then does need a living trust?
 Anyone who owns real estate in more than one U.S. state is an excellent candidate.
 Titling each of the properties in the name of the trust will prevent the need for opening an “ancillary” estate in each location.
 Someone who has special concerns about privacy may also want to consider a living trust.
 Probate is a public process, and the documents that must be filed become part of the public record.
 A list of the assets in a living trust must also be filed, but the trust instrument itself can be kept private.

 An effective estate plan takes all of your assets and planning goals into account.
 A revocable living trust can be part of your plan, but choosing this device should not be where the planning begins.
 An attorney who practices in this area can tell you whether a revocable living trust is right for you.
+If you have questions about revocable living trusts, please reach out to one of our estate planning attorneys, Carl Eastwick or Elizabeth Fitch.

 This article is intended to provide general information about legal topics and should not be construed as legal advice.